wptrainingteam/what-is-contact-form-7/README.md

 ### Customizing your form

-You can make your form look more stylish and have some more/less fields by throwing in some HTML/CSS.
+You can further customize your form to look more stylish by using HTML or CSS.
+However, HTML and CSS will not be discussed in this topic.

 #### Modifying Form Fields